How To Make The Perfect Coffee

+Knowing how to make the perfect coffee includes knowing the perfect water temperature too.
 We recommend using water at 80ºC, not boiling.
 It’s better for the flavour, and it saves energy, too.

 One or two teaspoons or coffee?

-How much coffee you use for your perfect cup will depend on your unique preferences.
+How much coffee you use for your perfect cup of coffee will depend on your unique preferences.
 If you prefer the coffee taste to be a little less strong, use one teaspoon.
 Alternatively, if you really want to taste the full-bodied flavour of your brew, go for two teaspoons.
 Bear in mind that teaspoons come in a wealth of different sizes, so the amount of spoonful’s you add may differ!